gijs/applitude/index.md

 # iApplause

-iApplause is an iPhone-centric version of the [Applause](http://code.google.com/p/applause/) Xtext DSL for mobile development, very much extended and tailored to suit my own needs.
+iApplause is an iPhone-centric version of the [Applause](http://code.google.com/p/applause/) Xtext DSL for mobile development, extended and very much tailored to suit my own needs.

 ## Introduction

-iApplause provides a short, crisp domain specific language to describe the boring parts of iPhone applications, which usually are manually coded over and over again, like this:
+iApplause provides a domain specific language to describe iPhone applications, esp. the boring parts which are manually coded over and over again, in a crisp and precise way:

 	application HelloWorld {
 		view:DeviceList(Devices())